The Gothic Stories of Ste. Odile

 About the Author

-John S. McFarland's short stories have appeared in numerous journals, in both the mainstream and horror genres.
+John S. McFarland's short stories have appeared in numerous journals and anthologies, in both the mainstream and horror genres.
 His tales have been collected with stories by Stephen King, H.P.
 Lovecraft, Robert Bloch, and Richard Matheson.
-His work has been praised by such writers as T.E.D.
-Klein and Phillip Fracassi, and he has been called "A great, undiscovered voice in horror fiction."
-The Black Garden was previously published in 2010 to universal praise.
-Now that he is working on the sequel, Dark Owl has reprinted the novel.
-His young reader series about Bigfoot titled
+His work has been praised by such acclaimed authors as T.E.D.
+Klein, Ramsey Campbell, and Phillip Fracassi, and he has been called "A great, undiscovered voice in horror fiction."
+The Dark Walk Forward, his first collection, has been reprinted in German by Wandler-Verlag, and his novel The Black Garden is printed in limited special editions by Zagava.
+His young reader series about Annette, a motherly Bigfoot, is now available through Dark Owl Publishing and was previously printed in three languages.

 Visit John's website at jsmcfarlandauthor.com